Klaim/stdcxx-privext/proposal/draft.md

     static void Foo::priv1(); <-Static private extension method

 This would be a viable approach.
-Users who want to have file scoped private extension methods can use anonymous namespaces.
+Users who want to have file scoped private extension methods can still use anonymous namespaces.
-We have opted against this approach for now as we believe it will lead to confusion as the already emcumbered static keyword will now have different meanings for member functions and free functions.
+We have opted against this approach for now as we believe it will lead to confusion as the already encumbered static keyword will now have different meanings for member functions and free functions.

 Acknowledgements